johnkennedyls/mp3-player-riascos-landazuri/README.md

 This program was made with Java, programmed in Windows 10 and the IDE used was Eclipse for Java developers.

 ## Take a look
-[Documentation](https://drive.google.com/drive/folders/1V3aesmCJL6l0oIYG_yCXA0SabB1fLeJW?usp=sharing)
+Click here for the information of the deliveries [Documentation](https://drive.google.com/drive/folders/1V3aesmCJL6l0oIYG_yCXA0SabB1fLeJW?usp=sharing)

 ## More of us